ergochat/ergo/docs/MANUAL.md

 Otherwise, in the Oragono config file, you'll want to enable raw line logging by removing `-userinput -useroutput` under the `logging` section.
 Once you start up your server, connect, fail to oper and get disconnected, you'll see a bunch of input/output lines in Ora's log file.
 Remove your password from those logs and pass them our way.

+## How do I make a private channel?

+More complete support for account-based private channels is [planned](https://github.com/oragono/oragono/issues/69).
+In the meantime, here's a workaround:

+1. Register your channel (`/msg ChanServ register #example`)
+1. Set it to be invite-only (`/mode #example +i`)
+1. Grant persistent half-operator status to the desired account names (`/msg ChanServ amode #example +h alice`)

+Anyone with persistent half-operator privileges or higher will be able to join without an invite.

 -------------------------------------------------------------------------------------------